medialab/minet/docs/cli.md

 the result.
 Be sure to download them fast if you need them (you can use the `minet fetch` command for that, and won't need to use cookies).

+If a username is a number without '@' at the begining, it will be considered as an id.

 Positional Arguments:
-  user_or_user_column         Single username or user url to process or name of
+  user_or_user_column         Single username, user url or user id to process or
-                              the CSV column containing usernames or user urls when using -i/--input.
+                              name of the CSV column containing usernames, user urls or user ids when using -i/--input.

 Optional Arguments:
   -c, --cookie COOKIE         Authenticated cookie to use or browser from which